Your Vision Sustains Our Excellence

 Total Net Return >= Spending + Inflation

 The spending objective for the endowment is to support the current operations of the school both consistently and to the greatest extent possible without diminishing future purchasing power.
-Given current risk-adjusted return expectations, the annual draw rate is set at 4% multiplied by the average of the prior twelve quarter-ending Endowment values.
+Given current risk-adjusted return expectations, the annual draw rate is set at 4% multiplied by the rolling average of the prior twelve quarter-ending Endowment values.

 In order to achieve total net returns that allow for current spending and maintain future purchasing power, an equity-oriented asset allocation is required.
 Since equity investments are inherently risky, the endowment will experience return volatility and principal drawdown, but neither should ever be materially higher than its target asset allocation benchmark.

-Asset allocation targets and their relevant benchmarks are as follows:
+Asset allocation targets are as follows:

 Actual asset allocation can vary plus or minus 5% from these targets at the discretion of the designated investment manager(s) based on their current expectations for market outlook.